jonathandb/datalogger/docs/source/code/read_sensor_scheduler.rst

 check_modbus_connection()
 -------------------------
-This function checks the connection of the :class:`~modbus_slave_reader:ModbusSlaveReader` isntance.
+This function checks the connection of the modbus slave in :ref:`check_connection`.
 If the connection is successfull, it creates the timers.

 .. literalinclude:: ../../../datalogger/read_sensor_scheduler.py
    :pyobject: ReadSensorScheduler.check_modbus_connection